acmbpdc/Truffle/README.md

 # Project Truffle
 This is project Truffle.
 Here's how to eat it:

-*   Take a small bite by exploring the contents listed below.
+*   _Take a small bite by exploring the contents listed below._
-*   Be patient.
-Let the truffle melt as it enriches you with the knowledge of AI.
+*   _Be patient.
+Let the truffle melt as it enriches you with the knowledge of AI._
-*   Have another bite...
-We have a lot to offer.
-Start your AI journey by having a Truffle.
+*   _Have another bite...
+We have a lot to offer!_
+*   _Start your AI journey by having a Truffle._

 <br>